CardTrader Seller's Guide

 If you are using the day-by-day option, be sure they are in the correct arrangement.
 You do not need to make multiple inner packages, the cards must be grouped all together and ordered in the correct way (from first to last as shown above).

-STEP 01.b - Wrong and missing items sold through CardTrader Zero
+Wrong and missing items sold through CardTrader Zero

 A “non-compliant” item is an item that does not fit the condition/set/language/foil or other attributes that are non-compliant with a listing.
 The missing articles are repurchased from other CardTrader Zero vendors for the best price available at the moment.